 We currently offer netball and football training.
 Teams of children representing the school take part in Learning Community football and netball leagues.
-We also run short-life after school activities at different stages: these have included badminton, athletics, dance, choir and chess.
+We also run short-life after school activities at different stages: these have included badminton, athletics, dance, drama and choir.
 All children take part in our school sports day in the summer term and we regularly hold fitness events.
-We have an after school Eco/Gardening Club.
-Our choir usually meets one lunch time per week as does our Pupil Council.
-We have a Fairtrade Committee and have gained our Fairtrade School status.
+We have an active Eco/Gardening Club helped by parent volunteers and a number of lunchtime clubs including active sports, Scripture Union and chess.